vangav/vos_backend/README/01_project_contents.md

-> **why?** knowing the why each building block is there empowers you to understand your generated services as well as evolve and tune vangav backend to your needs
+> **why?** knowing why each building block is there empowers you to understand your generated services as well as evolve and tune vangav backend to your needs

 # project's contents